remarshal-project/remarshal/README.md

                                           [input] [output]
 ```

 All of the commands above exit with status 0 on success, 1 on operational
 failure, and 2 when they fail to parse the command line.

 If no input argument `input`/ `-i input` is given or its value is `-` or
-a blank string the data to convert is read from the standard input.
+a blank string, Remarshal reads input data from standard input.
 Similarly,
 with no `output`/`-o output` or an output argument that is `-` or a blank
-string the result of the conversion is written to the standard output.
+string, it writes the result to standard output.

 ### Wrappers

-The arguments `--wrap` and `--unwrap` are there to solve the problem of
+The arguments `--wrap` and `--unwrap` are available to solve the problem of
 converting CBOR, JSON, MessagePack, and YAML data to TOML if the top-level
-element of that data is not of a dictionary type (i.e., not a map in CBOR and
+element of the data is not of a dictionary type (i.e., not a map in CBOR and
 MessagePack, an object in JSON, or an associative array in YAML).
-Such data can not be represented as TOML directly; it must be wrapped in a
+You can not represent such data as TOML directly; the data must be wrapped in a
 dictionary first.
 Passing the flag `--wrap someKey` to `remarshal` or one of
 its short commands wraps the input data in a "wrapper" dictionary with one key,
 "someKey", with the input data as its value.
 The flag `--unwrap someKey` does
-the opposite: if it is specified only the value stored under the key "someKey"
+the opposite: only the value stored under the key "someKey" in the top-level
-in the top-level dictionary element of the input data is converted to the
+dictionary element of the input data is converted to the target format and
-target format and output; all other data is ignored.
-If the top-level element
+output; the rest of the input is ignored.
+If the top-level element is not a
-is not a dictionary or does not have the key "someKey" then `--unwrap someKey`
+dictionary or does not have the key "someKey", `--unwrap someKey` causes an
-returns an error.
+error.

 The following shell transcript demonstrates the problem and how `--wrap` and
 `--unwrap` solve it: